 In addition to an exposed nerve, unexplained and persistent pain may be caused by an infection.
 If a cavity is left untreated for a long time, it can cause bacteria to spread throughout the body and lead to a serious infection.

-Schedule an Appointment with Your Dentist
+Schedule an Appointment with Your Family Dentist Today to Prevent Tooth Decay

 When you schedule an appointment with your Florida dentist, he or she will conduct a visual examination of your teeth and look for any signs of tooth decay or cavities.
 Some cavities can be detected with a visual examination, but typically further examination is needed.